Yellow-crowned flowerpecker

 The yellow-crowned flowerpecker (Dicaeum anthonyi) is a species of bird in the family Dicaeidae.
 It is endemic to Luzon Island in the Philippines.
-It was formerly conspecific with the Flame-crowned flowerpecker of Mindanao.
+It was formerly conspecific with the flame-crowned flowerpecker of Mindanao.
 Its natural habitat is tropical moist montane forest.
 It is becoming rare due to habitat loss.

 Description and taxonomy

-EBird describes the bird as "A tiny bird of mossy montane forest and edge on Luzon.
-Male has glossy black upperparts, pale underparts (whiter on the throat), and the namesake yellow crown stripe.
-Female has olive upperparts.
-Similar to Bicolored Flowerpecker, but male Yellow-crowned has a bright crown patch and female has a more yellowish belly.
-Voice includes a high-pitched descending whistle and a sharp “tsik!”
-Treated by some taxonomies as subspecies of Flame-crowned Flowerpecker, which is endemic to Mindanao."
+The yellow-crowned flowerpecker was formally described in 1914 by the Australian-American ornithologist Richard Crittenden McGregor as Prionochilus anthonyi based on a specimen collected on Mount Polis, Province of Ifugao on the island of Luzon in the Philippines.
+McGregor chose the specific epithet to honour the American mining engineer and ornithologist Alfred Webster Anthony.